visgl/deck.gl/docs/performance.md

 ## General Expectations

-While performance is obviously hardware dependent here are some guidelines:
+There are mainly two aspects that developers usually consider regarding the performance of any computer programs: the time and the memory consumption, both of which obviously depends on the specs of the hardware deck.gl is ultimately running on.

-On recent MacBook Pros with dual graphics cards, we see most basic layers (like `ScatterplotLayer`) rendering fluidly at 60 FPS during pan and zoom operations up to about 1M (one million) data items, with framerates dropping into low double digits (10-20FPS) when the data sets approach 10M items.
+On 2015 MacBook Pros with dual graphics cards, most basic layers (like `ScatterplotLayer`) renders fluidly at 60 FPS during pan and zoom operations up to about 1M (one million) data items, with framerates dropping into low double digits (10-20FPS) when the data sets approach 10M items.